Tree species classification at the pixel-level using deep learning and multispectral time series in an imbalanced context

 2.4 Satellite data↩︎

-As explained in the introduction of this paper, our mapping is based on S2 data only.
+As explained in the introduction of this paper, our mapping is based on S2 data only, as we focus on a large area and want to propose a classification framework that can be easily used for similar tasks.
 We used the same processing chain as in [6], consequently a brief description is given below, more details are available in that reference.
-The S2 satellites (S2-A and S2-B) are operated by the European Space Agency for the European Union’s Copernicus Earth observation program [14].
+The S2 satellites (S2-A and S2-B) are operated by the European Space Agency for the European Union’s Copernicus Earth observation program [15].
 S2 data are multispectral images, we used 10 spectral bands for our analysis to cover the visible (bands 2, 3, 4), red-edge (bands 5, 6, 7), near infrared (NIR) (bands 8 and 8a) and short-wave infrared (SWIR) (bands 11 and 12) parts of the spectrum.
 Each image was resampled to pixels of size \(10\times10\)m.
-The MAJA processing chain [29] was used to produce ortho-rectified level-2A images, with cloud and shadow masks.
+The MAJA processing chain [30] was used to produce ortho-rectified level-2A images, with cloud and shadow masks.
 Finally, S2 images acquired between 2019 and 2020 were used, providing long-term canopy information (the effect of changing the temporal length of the input data is discussed in 5).

 3 Methods↩︎